News

 Universities

-Application process.
+Application process

-Information about admissions may be found by clicking here.
+General information about admissions may be found by clicking here.

 Admissions Information

 The Master of Informatics at Grenoble is a highly competitive academic program.
 The program is limited to 120 students, with selection on the basis of prior academic and/or scientific achievement as documented by academic transcripts, a motivational essay, letters of recommendation and standardized test scores.
-Students from countries where English language is not the primary language are required to provide evidence of Competence in English.
-TOEIC level 605 or better is requested.
-This is equivalent to CEFR level B1 (advanced intermediate) although we will consider applicants with 500 or better who have an excellent academic record.

-To be admitted to the program, candidates must have previously completed their undergraduate studies and been awarded of a Bachelor degree in either Science (BSc) or Engineering (BEng) that includes courses in computing and solid practice in programming.
+To be admitted to the program, candidates must have previously completed their undergraduate studies and been awarded a Bachelor degree in either Science (BSc) or Engineering (BEng) that includes courses in computing and solid practice in programming.
 Applications of candidates with bachelor in Computer Science or Computer Engineering will be preferably considered.
 Skills in mathematics (algebra, probability theory) and Informatics (C/C++/JAVA, algorithms, Computer architectures, Operating Systems principles), Data bases and software engineering are required.
-Students who are currently registered at the UFRImag or ENSIMAG should contact their respective academic studies directors for admissions procedures.

 Instructions for completing the online application process.